skolmuirgheasa/openfilmai/README.md

 3. Set a voice ID (from ElevenLabs)
 4. When generating media, select the character to auto-fill images and voice

-### Voice Scene Builder

-For planning complex dialogue scenes:

-1. Click "Voice Scene Builder" in the bottom toolbar
-2. Create slots for each line of dialogue
-3. Assign visuals (videos/images) and characters to each slot
-4. Generate voice (TTS) and Lip-Sync for each line
-5. Export the assembled scene (Coming Soon)

 ## Troubleshooting

 ### Backend Won't Start